-The Talk About books are designed primarily to teach vocabulary and comprehension.
+The Talk About books are designed primarily to teach everyday and content - specific vocabulary and comprehension.
 These are developed around four main concepts in each book.
-They also provide a template for speaking and writing simple English language sentences.
+They also provide a template for speaking and writing straightforward English language sentences.

 Concepts